engor/Ted2Go/modules/monkey/docs/language/user-types.md

 `End`
 </div>

-A struct can contain consts, globals, fields, methods, functions and other user defined types.
+A struct can contain const, global, field, method and function declaratins, as well as other user defined types.

-Structs are similar to classes, but differ in several important ways:

-* A struct is a 'value type', whereas a class is a 'reference type'.
-This means that when you assign a struct to a variable, pass a struct to a function or return a struct from a function, the entire struct is copied in the process.

-* Stucts are statically typed, whereas classes are dynamically typed.

-* Struct methods cannot be virtual.

-* A struct cannot extend anything.

 #### Interfaces